Carvera-Community/cnc_a_to_z/carvera/cnc-workflow.md

 The next question is, where is the origin?
 On a CNC like the Carvera, there is no mechanical feedback telling the machine where it is positioned in space at any given time, so the only thing it can do is control X/Y/Z movements **relative** to a given starting point.

-The **ZERO or origin** point (X0,Y0,Z0) is the point in space against which all movements described in a G-code file will be referenced.
+The **ZERO** point (X0,Y0,Z0) is the point in space against which all movements described in a G-code file will be referenced.

 <figure><img src=".gitbook/assets/page_8_800_redo.png" alt=""><figcaption></figcaption></figure>